waveform80/structa/docs/tutorial_real.rst

 ==========

-Next, we'll make another script (a copy of :file:`air-quality-opt.py`), which adds some more code to "corrupts" some of the timestamps:
+Next, we'll make another script (a copy of :file:`air-quality-opt.py`), which adds some more code to "corrupt" some of the timestamps:

 .. code-block:: console